upenn-acg/cis6010/gemm/README.md

 ## HW3: Multiple results per thread

 Have each thread compute multiple cells of the output matrix C, instead of just one.
 This improves arithmetic intensity and should lift performance further to about ~3 TFLOPS.
-For reference, cuBLAS was reaching about 7.1 TFLOPS on my instance, so we're over 40% of that optimal performance - not too shabby!
+For reference, cuBLAS was reaching about 7.1 TFLOPS on my instance (with the T4's hardware limit being 8.1 TFLOPS), so we're over 40% of that optimal performance - not too shabby!